 - Create a Hive application

-To create, validate, and run ad-hoc queries:
+To create and run an ad-hoc query:

-Enter the Hive queries.
+Enter a Hive query.

 SELECT * FROM, IntelliSense lists all the suggested table names.
 When a table name is specified, IntelliSense lists the column names.
 The tools support most Hive DML statements, subqueries, and built-in UDFs.